amogh7joshi/farmland-anomalies/README.md

 ./cc
 ```

+## Data Gathering and Preprocessing

+The data pipelines and system is developed in multiple stages, owing to the complexity of the Agriculture-Vision dataset (see below).
+First, the dataset is inflated from its compressed files using the `scripts/expand.sh` script.
+Then, the `scripts/generate.sh` calls the
+`preprocessing/generate.py` script, which creates JSON files containing all image paths for a unique image ID.
+(This can also be done using
+the optimized C++ extension in the `cc` directory, see the below C++ installation section for more information) Finally, the `preprocessing/dataset.py`
+file contains the `AgricultureVisionDataset` object which is called from implementation scripts as training data.

+For data inspection, including viewing all images associated with an ID, viewing all images belonging to a category, or viewing all images related to a
+certain ID, the `preprocessing/inspect.py` contains functionality for viewing and saving these images.
+The other files in the `preprocessing` directory contain
+individual purpose implementations (e.g., `preprocessing/distribution.py` plots the class distribution frequency of the dataset).

-## Agriculture-Vision Dataset
+### Agriculture-Vision Dataset

-This project makes use of the Agriculture-Vision dataset, containing aerial crop field images from multiple classes.
+This project makes use of the Agriculture-Vision dataset, containing aerial farmland images with one or multiple different anomaly segmentation masks.
-The dataset can be requested from the challenge [website](https://www.agriculture-vision.com/contact-us), and for compatibility
+Information about the dataset and its acquisition can be found at the [challenge website](https://www.agriculture-vision.com/contact-us), and for compatibility
 the compressed file should be placed in the `data` directory.

 ```bibtex